 Make sure your child is under adult supervision whenever she uses play structures like playground equipment and slides.
 Teach your child how to play safely on this kind of equipment.

 Falls are the leading cause of injury on playground equipment and slides.
 The risk of injury is linked primarily to two factors:

 - The height of the play structure (the higher it is, the more dangerous it is)

 - The type of material under and around the play structure (e.g., falling on concrete is riskier than falling on sand)

 Make sure your child uses age-appropriate play structures.
-Follow the manufacturer’s installation instructions.
+If you install a play structure at home, follow the manufacturer’s installation instructions.

 Deaths are rare on playground equipment and slides.
 When they do happen, they usually result from a child’s head, neck, or clothing (e.g., cords or scarves) getting stuck in a play structure opening.
 For this reason, when your child uses these play structures, make sure she is not wearing any clothing with cords, have her wear a neck warmer instead of a scarf, and remove her bike helmet, if she is wearing one.

 Because so many trampoline injuries are reported, Health Canada recommends that children under 6 not be allowed to play on trampolines, even with supervision.